-- 1. Request a release of information from the member to coordinate with his/her medical providers.
+- Request a release of information from the member to coordinate with his/her medical providers or behavioral health providers.
 Use motivational interviewing techniques to encourage information sharing across providers. - a.
 Educate the member that care coordination improves patient safety and can lead to improved treatment outcomes.
 Explain in detail what will be shared and why. - b.
 Discuss any concerns about care coordination with the member.
 Encourage questions and provide adequate time for discussion. - 2.
 Use a standard form to share information.
-You can use your own or one of the two versions available for free on Beacon's website: https://www.beaconhealthoptions.com/providers/forms-and-resources/. - a.
-Authorization for Behavioral Health Provider and Primary Care Provider to Share Confidential Information Form - b.
-Primary Care Provider Behavioral Health Communication Form - 3.
-Follow a standard process for sharing and requesting information with the member's medical provider(s). - a.
-Call the PCP office and ask the office manager or receptionist how best to communicate and share information.
-Discuss a protocol for any urgent medical needs. - b.
-Routinely communicate with medical providers at specific points in treatment, such as when treatment begins, when there are changes in the member's status, or upon discharge. - 4.
+You can use your own or one of the two versions available for free on Beacon's website: www.beaconhealthoptions.com/providers/forms-and-resources.
+Please note you will need to login to view the form. - a.
+For Coordination with a Primary Care Provider: - Authorization for Behavioral Health Provider and Primary Care Provider to Share Confidential Information Form - Primary Care Provider Behavioral Health Communication Form - b.
+For Coordination with other provider types, such as another behavioral health provider: - Authorization for Beacon Health Options to Release Confidential Information (also available in Spanish) - 3.
+Follow a standard process for sharing and requesting information with the member's medical or behavioral health provider(s). - a.
+Call the provider's office and ask the office manager or receptionist how best to communicate and share information.
+Discuss a protocol for any urgent medical or behavioral health needs. - b.
+Routinely communicate with any other treatment providers at specific points in treatment, such as when treatment begins, when there are changes in the member's status, or upon discharge. - 4.
 Ensure that this coordination of care is documented in the member's medical record.
 Audit your own records for compliance with your policies and procedures. - 5.
-Ensure that your intake paperwork/process includes medical history. - 6.
+Ensure that your intake paperwork/process includes medical history and any other treatment history. - 6.
 Keep the member in the communication loop, as clinically appropriate.
 Provide ongoing updates on communication between you and other providers.